iut-ibk/DynaMind-ToolBox/doc/gdaldmswmm.rst

 SWMM Integration
 ================

-:index:`GDALDMSWMM <GDALModules; GDALDMSWMM | SWMM integration>`  exports a drainage network to `SWMM <http://www2.epa.gov/water-research/storm-water-management-model-swmm>`_., executes SWMM and imports the results into DynaMind.
+Exports a drainage network to `SWMM <http://www2.epa.gov/water-research/storm-water-management-model-swmm>`_., executes SWMM and imports the results into DynaMind.

 Data-stream